 Review of Karnelund’s farm hotel in Gislöv on Österlen

 Stockholm, Gothenburg, Malmö – Additional to the three biggest cities of Sweden, the Scandinavian country has many highlights to offer.
-We were able to visit the Swedish capital city, Malmö and the south Swedish Scania.
+We could visit the Swedish capital city, Malmö and the south Swedish Scania.
 We collected our highlights and tips for your gay-friendly travels to Sweden on our Gay Travel Guide Sweden!

 Breakfast & Dinner at Karnelund Krog & Rum

-The next morning, we filled our stomachs with a rich breakfast including freshly baked local pastries, organic cold cut, vegetables and fruits, and really good coffee!
+The next morning, we filled our stomachs with a rich breakfast including freshly baked local pastries, organic cold cuts, vegetables and fruits, and excellent coffee!
 All we needed for our way back home!
-But before we started our journey, we spent some time in the beautiful garden of Karnelund Krog & Rum where the guys harvest some of the fresh ingredients for the kitchen.
+But before we started our journey, we spent some time in the beautiful garden of Karnelund Krog & Rum where the guys harvest some fresh ingredients for the kitchen.